dayan2222/Laravel-Pract/README.md

      First party package through composer

           $ composer require laravel/ui --dev
-          $ php artisan ui bootstrap  # you can use vue and react as well instead of bootstrap
+          $ php artisan ui bootstrap --auth  # you can use vue and react as well instead of bootstrap
           $ npm install && npm run dev

     Above commands will add all the login dependecies and also add dashboard.